 St John Craft Beer Bar

-This one takes the mantle of the craft-beer epicenter of Tasmania’s north and you’ll find plenty of good times here with up to 14 taps of local, Australian and international craft beer at any one time, 170-plus bottled beers and a whole bunch of ciders, wines and artisan spirits.
+This one takes the mantle of the craft-beer epicenter of Tasmania’s north.
+You’ll find plenty of good times here with up to 14 taps of local, Australian and international craft beer at any one time, 170-plus bottled beers and a whole bunch of ciders, wines and artisan spirits.

 133 St John Street, Launceston; (03) 6333 0340